jacopok/jacopok.github.io/_pages/projects.md

 1. Writing a simple article detailing the science case for multimessenger observations; specifically focusing on what we can get from a combined PE
 1. DWD and NS-WD detectability studies with [decihertz GW detectors](LGWA)
-1. Learning how BAYESTAR works and whether we can use it for [Einstein Telescope](ET)
+1. Including higher order modes in BAYESTAR for [Einstein Telescope](ET)
-    1. Can we include higher order modes?
 1. Improving [timing in `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/47)
 1. Working on cosmology with GWs
   1. Measuring $H(z)$